-Whether it’s a face-to-face meeting, a Skype conversation or over the phone, I’ll discuss with you your event and your requirements, and provide a quote for you based on our conversation (please note that I do not quote unless I’ve had a conversation.).
+Whether it’s a face-to-face meeting, a Skype conversation or over the phone, he’ll discuss with you your event and your requirements, and provide a quote for you based on your conversation (please note that he does not quote unless he’s had a conversation.).

-Based on our conversation and the quote I offer, it’s up to you whether or not you want to proceed with my services.
-Should you wish to proceed, we would have a follow up call to go through a number of questions to ensure I have all the details I need to give you the best service at your wedding.
+Based on your conversation and the quote he offers, it’s up to you whether or not you want to proceed with his services.
+Should you wish to proceed, there would be a follow up call to go through a number of questions to ensure he has all the details needed to give you the best service at your wedding.

-Depending on the information you give me, I can offer advice on the correct forms of etiquette with regard to the wedding breakfast, speeches and timings.
+Depending on the information given, he can offer advice on the correct forms of etiquette with regard to the wedding breakfast, speeches and timings.

 3 days/72 hours before the day